 Located inside the Castle’s walls, you’ll have to pass through its gates to visit the Catholic Cathedral of Naxos.
 Built during the 13th century, this old church was and still is the center of worship for the Catholic Christian community of the island.

-Part of the Archaeological museum of Naxos - credits: www.gtp.gr
+Part of the museum's exhibition - credits: www.gtp.gr

 The village of Apeiranthos, Naxos - credits: mapio.net